yardokun/google-ux-design-course/README.md

 **Pain points:** Any UX issues that frustrate the user and block the user from getting what they need.

 <img src="images/types-of-pain-points.png" width="600">

+Most pain points fall into one of four categories:

+**Financial pain points:**

+User problems related to money.
+If you've ever gotten lost in an online article, only to be rudely interrupted by a paywall, you know all about these.

+**Product pain points:**

+Usually quality issues related to the product.
+Norman Doors fall into this category.

+**Process pain points:**

+Frustrations that stop the user going from point A to point B. For example, have you ever shopped online and struggled to get the item you want to check out?
+That's a process pain point, and that could mean the business loses a customer.

+**Support pain points:**

+When users interact with your product, they might have questions.
+If they can't find answers to their questions, they won't feel supported.
+Customer service information that's hidden on a website falls into this category.

+**Brain + Heart = User Experience**